jialifong/lifstudio/content/pages/blog/clarity-is-survival-strategy.md

 seo:
   type: Seo
   metaTitle: Why Clarity is a Survival Strategy
-  metaDescription: Why Clarity is a Survival Strategy | Lif Studio
+  metaDescription: >-
+    Discover why clarity is essential for business momentum and how Lif Studio helps you achieve it.
   addTitleSuffix: false
   metaTags: []
   socialImage: /images/Website Image.png